Quantum-Classical Dynamical Brackets: Derivation from the partial classical limit

+This concludes our very brief summary.
 Let us now take the partial classical limit and derive the general hybrid bracket.
 We subdivide the degrees of freedom and their conjugate momenta into two sectors, referred to as $Q$ and $C$.
 Any dynamical variable $u$ can be put in the form $u = \sum u_Q u_C$.
 The sum is over any number of variables and the subscripts refer to variables belonging to the $Q$ or $C$ sectors.
 Since we will be dealing with bilinear products, we will restrict our discussion to hybrid variables of the form $u = u_Qu_C$, omitting the sum; the results are still general.

 The $\star$-product of the full quantum system can be factored:

 Here the subscripts imply that each of the $\star$-products acts only on its respective sector,

 This ensures that variables belonging to two different sectors commute.
 It should be understood that $u_Q$ and $u_C$ are pure $Q$ and pure $C$ variables, respectively.